-Since the System can cultivate in any climate, crops can be locally grown by CubicFarms rather than internationally imported.
+Since the System can cultivate in any climate, crops can be locally grown by the customer rather than internationally imported.
 The result of local sourcing is much fresher, higher quality produce.
 An illustration comparing CubicFarms crops with those that are conventionally grown is provided below.

 Variety CubicFarms Crop Conventionally Grown Crop

 Coastal Star Lettuce

 Basil

+Microgreens